 What to Expect During a Hospital Stay with Type 1 Diabetes

-Editor’s Note: Kyla Schmieg (BSN, RN) is a practicing pediatric endocrinology nurse in Cincinnati, OH, USA, and Type 1 Diabetic, working on the same unit she was diagnosed at 26 years ago.
+Editor’s Note: Kyla Schmieg (BSN, RN) is a practicing pediatric endocrinology nurse in Cincinnati, OH, USA, and a person with type 1 diabetes, working on the same unit she was diagnosed at 26 years ago.

 How to prepare for your stay